XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 The visualization proposed by \citet{Weidele2020} has two limitations, preventing the usage in combination with arbitrary \ac{AutoML} systems.
 First, \ac{CPC} requires a fixed number of coordinates present in all evaluated pipelines.
 This implies that all pipelines have to have the exact same number of steps.
 To resolve this limitation, we extend \ac{CPC} by introducing the option to not provide values for selected coordinates.
-These missing values are indicated by a dashed line (see Figure~\ref{fig:cpc}, B).
+These missing values are indicated by a dashed line (see Figure~\ref{fig:cpc}, E).
 Second, \ac{CPC} assumes a total order of pipeline steps.
 Yet, in reality, pipelines often contain parallel paths to use different pre-processing steps for categorical and numerical features.
-We extend \ac{CPC} to support non-linear pipelines by splitting the vertical space into multiple simultaneous coordinates (see Figure~\ref{fig:cpc}, C1 and C2) for steps containing parallel paths.
+We extend \ac{CPC} to support non-linear pipelines by splitting the vertical space into multiple simultaneous coordinates (see Figure~\ref{fig:cpc}, D1 and D2) for steps containing parallel paths.
 Consequently, the axes in \ac{CPC} align with the actual pipeline shape again.
+This view should allow users to inspect the hyperparameter search space and sampled values of single hyperparameters for arbitrary complex pipeline structures.